-When the CCHA notifies an owner that a family's assistance will be terminated, the CCHA will, if appropriate, advise the owner of his/her right to offer the family a separate, unassisted lease.
+When the CCHA notifies an owner that a family's assistance will be terminated, the CCHA will, if appropriate, advise the owner of their right to offer the family a separate, unassisted lease.

 If a family whose assistance is being terminated is entitled to an informal hearing, the notice of termination that the CCHA sends to the family must meet the additional HUD and CCHA notice requirements discussed in section 16-III.C of this plan.
-VAWA 2013 expands notification requirements to require CCHAs to provide notice of VAWA rights and the HUD 5382 form when a CCHA terminates a household's housing benefits.
+VAWA requires CCHAs to provide notice of VAWA rights and the HUD 5382 form when a CCHA terminates a household's housing benefits.